-There is no observed variability of the radio core of 3C 465 over the time-scales of the VLA observations at 1.5 or 8.5 GHz and/or e-MERLIN observations at 1.5 GHz, within the errors imposed by the uncertainty of absolute flux calibration at either the VLA or e-MERLIN array.
-Its flux density measured from the two interferometry (and in the case of the VLA, the two configurations deployed in our observations) is reported in Table 2.
-The best position for the core is RA 23h38m29.393s, Dec $27^{\circ}01'53.''25$.
+A few percent of mJy radio sources are known to exhibit variability on timescale of years (e.g. Oort & Windhorst 1985).
+However, there was no observed variability of the radio core of 3C465 over the timescales of the VLA observations at 1.5 or 8.5 GHz and/or e-MERLIN observations at 1.5 GHz, within the errors imposed by the uncertainty of absolute flux calibration at either the VLA or e-MERLIN array.
+Its flux density measured from the two interferometry elements (and in the case of the VLA, the two configurations deployed in our observations) is reported in Table 2.
+The best position for the core is RA 23h38m29.39s, Dec 27°01'53.''25.